squid-cache/squid-cache.github.io/SquidFaq/ConfiguringBrowsers.rst

 the '''Port''' column.
 For any protocols that your Squid does not support, leave the fields blank.

-== Firefox and Thunderbird automatic configuration ==

-Both Firefox and Thunderbird are configured in the same way.
-Look in the Tools menu, Options, General and then Connection Settings.
-The options in there are fairly self explanatory.
-Firefox and Thunderbird support manually specifying the proxy server, automatically downloading a wpad.dat file from a specified source, and additionally wpad auto-detection.

-Thunderbird uses these settings for downloading HTTP images in emails.

-In both cases if you are manually configuring proxies, make sure you should add relevant statements for your network in the "No Proxy For" boxes.

 == Netscape automatic configuration ==